AllanWang/DST-Mods/Development.md

 # DST Development

 This page offers a quick summary of what to do to get started.
-A lot of other guides are either outdated or focus on the development process alone, so hopefully this will fill in the gap.
+A lot of other guides are either outdated or focus on the coding process alone, so hopefully this will fill in the gap.
 The tutorial is geared towards macOS.

 ## Environment